pandoc-jp/pandoc-doc-ja/lua-filters.rst

    The state shared by all readers and writers.
 It is used by pandoc to collect and pass information.
 The value of this variable is of type `CommonState`_ and is read-only.
+``pandoc``
+   The *pandoc* module, described in the next section, is available through the global ``pandoc``.
+The other modules described herein are loaded as subfields under their respective name.
+``lpeg``
+   This variable holds the ``lpeg`` module, a package based on Parsing Expression Grammars (PEG).
+It provides excellent parsing utilities and is documented on the official `LPeg homepage`_.
+Pandoc uses a built-in version of the library, unless it has been configured by the package maintainer to rely on a system-wide installation.

+   Note that the result of ``require 'lpeg'`` is not necessarily equal to this value; the ``require`` mechanism prefers the system’s lpeg library over the built-in version.

+``re``
+   Contains the LPeg.re module, which is built on top of LPeg and offers an implementation of a `regex engine`_.
+Pandoc uses a built-in version of the library, unless it has been configured by the package maintainer to rely on a system-wide installation.

+   Note that the result of ``require 're`` is not necessarily equal to this value; the ``require`` mechanism prefers the system’s lpeg library over the built-in version.

 Pandoc Module
 =============